 How do I store a fresh truffle?

 Truffles are 90% water which captures all the truffle aroma and flavour, so the key is to slow down the natural water evaporation.
 Wrap each truffle piece in kitchen role/tissue and cover with tin foil and keep in the fridge.
 Replace the tissue every day.
-Another option is to keep the truffle immersed in a glass of water in the fridge.
-Change the water each day.

 How long will fresh truffles keep for?

 If correctly stored, white truffles will keep for 7 days and black truffles for 10-12 days.

 Can I do anything with left-over fresh truffles?